tompascall/markdownNote/README.md

 In this project we'll develop a hybrid mobile app, using test-driven development approach, developing in [Ionic Framework](ionicframework.com).

 The app is a note manager.
-You can **store** your notes locally, you can **update** the content of notes and you can **filter** them by any keyword.
+You can **store** your notes locally or sync to your Dropbox, you can **update** the content of notes and you can **filter** them by any keyword.
 You can also use **markdown language** to style and structure the body of your notes.
 As regards markdown editing we use the [Pagedown](https://code.google.com/p/pagedown/wiki/PageDown) library and [Pagedown-Extra plugin](https://github.com/jmcmanus/pagedown-extra).

 If you are curious about setting up the development framework, just check out the [**development.log.md**](https://github.com/tompascall/markdownNote/blob/master/development.log.md) file for the details.